kubeflow/website/content/docs/guides/components/tfbatchpredict.md

-[apache-beam](https://beam.apache.org/)-based and can run either locally using a local runner in a K8s cluster or remotely using a remote [runners](https://beam.apache.org/documentation/runners/capability-matrix/) such as [Google Dataflow](https://cloud.google.com/dataflow) on GCP or other cloud services.
+[apache-beam](https://beam.apache.org/)-based and can run either locally using a local runner in a K8s cluster or remotely using a remote [runners](https://beam.apache.org/documentation/runners/capability-matrix/) such as [Google Dataflow](https://cloud.google.com/dataflow) runner on GCP.

 ## Run a TensorFlow Batch Predict Job

 **Note:** Before running a job, you should have [deployed kubeflow to your cluster](#deploy-kubeflow).

-We treat each TensorFlow batch predict job as a [component](https://ksonnet.io/docs/tutorial#2-generate-and-deploy-an-app-component) in your APP.
+We treat TensorFlow batch predict job as a [component](https://ksonnet.io/docs/tutorial#2-generate-and-deploy-an-app-component) in your APP.

 Kubeflow ships with a [ksonnet prototype](https://ksonnet.io/docs/concepts#prototype) suitable for you to to generate a component which you can then customize for your jobs.